 - Use garlic, onions, soy sauce, vinegar, and citrus juice to season vegetables.

-- Top cooked vegetables with seeds, nuts, or a sprinkling of parmesan cheese.
+- Top cooked vegetables with a sprinkling of seeds, nuts, or parmesan cheese.

 - Purchase fresh fruit in season, or buy it frozen.

-- Sprinkle fruit with a sweet spice such as cinnamon, nutmeg, or cloves, citrus juice, or a few drops of balsamic vinegar.
+- Sprinkle fruit with a sweet spice such as cinnamon, nutmeg or cloves, citrus juice, or a few drops of balsamic vinegar.

 - Use fresh or frozen fruits to make protein shakes.

-- Use a range of fruits when making fruit salad.
+- Use a range of fruits when making a fruit salad.
 Add a dollop of plain nonfat yogurt sweetened with a drizzle of pure maple syrup.

 10 Healthy Weight Loss Tips Summary

 I hope you found this article on safe and healthy weight loss helpful.
-Click this link to read more diet tips and advice.